ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

     django_model = Yyyy
 {% endhighlight %}

 Now the DjangoItems before created are ready to use in the spider.
-Also we could access to the Djago model through the Django ORM (delete, create, queries...). `django-project/scrapy-project/spiders/spider.py`
+Also we could access to the Django model through the Django ORM (delete, create, queries...). `django-project/scrapy-project/spiders/spider.py`

 {% highlight python %}
 # Scrapy Items imports